oglinked/WollPay/README.md

+# wollpay.py
+# version 00.07 stable.

-Project wollpay.py is a CLI version of programmes' Hub for bank transactions' small startup, written fully with Python programming language.
+The Project wollpay.py is a CLI version of programmes' Hub for bank transactions' small startup, written fully with Python programming language.

 WARNING: